TVH Ouranya Bay Towers

 TVH Ouranya Bay Towers is a residential complex consisting of six 30-storied condominiums in Chennai, India.
 Located on Old Mahabalipuram Road, the towers were said to be the tallest residential buildings in Chennai at the time of their construction.

 History

 The construction of the towers began in 2008 and was completed in 2013.
 The complex was designed by Surbana International Consultants Pte.
 Ltd.

-Arch.Jayakrishnan G Nair, then AVP at Surbana and subsequently Director of Jyan International Consultants Pte Ltd, Singapore was the Principal Designer.
+Arch.Jayakrishnan G Nair, then AVP at Surbana and subsequently Director of Jyan International Consultants Pte Ltd, Singapore was the principal designer.

 Location

 The complex is located on Old Mahabalipuram Road at Padur in South Chennai.
 It lies about 500 feet away from the Muttukadu Lake, near the shore of the Bay of Bengal.

 The towers

-The apartment complex contains six towers each with 30 floors each rising to 108 metres.
+The apartment complex contains six towers, each with 30 floors rising to 108 metres.
 It also contains a 7-storied club house covering 75,000 sq ft, a 4,000-sq-ft restaurant, and a 5,000-sq-ft banquet hall, in addition to 24 sky gardens, 30 serviced apartments, three swimming pools, and helipads for emergency exits.